tlevine/emg/preamp/readme.rst

     PC input (high mic boost), Can hear,         Can hear (loudly!)

 I plugged these things into each other in the various combinations above and heard or didn't hear the results above.
-This makes me think that my PC sound card has a pre-amp.

 In addition to using the built-in PC sound card, I also tried a `cheap USB sound card <http://www.ebay.com/itm/161739128793>`_, and the results were the same as with the built-in card.

+This makes me think that my sound cards have pre-amps or the sound system software does something equivalent.

-Also, you can lower the volume on individual channels within the LR-16, but you can't increase their volumes; the default gain level is 0 decibels, and the only other options are negative numbers.
+Adding to my belief that I need a pre-amp, I see that you can lower the volume on individual channels within the LR-16 but can't increase their volumes; the default gain level is 0 decibels, and the only other options are negative numbers.

-Cheap preamps
+Cheap pre-amps
 ----------------
-I want to buy a small, cheap preamp for this microphone.
-I want it to be small and cheap because bad quality is fine and I want it to be easy to carry.
+I want to buy a small, cheap pre-amp for this microphone.
+I want it to be small and cheap because bad quality is fine for what I'm doing and because I want the pre-amp to be easy to carry.
-(I'm going to have several similar inputs.)
+I'm going to have several similar inputs and thus several pre-amps.

 I found a bunch of things marketed as pre-amps, but I don't really know what I'm doing.